Malden Injury Lawyer

 A civil lawsuit for personal injury or wrongful deaths is one way to obtain monetary damages.
 The Malden, MA District Court is located at 89 Summer Street in Malden, MA.
 Your attorney can help you to file a suit in this court or in another appropriate venue for your case.
 Your lawyer will also assist in negotiating an out-of-court settlement when appropriate.

-Schedule your free consultation with a Malden personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Malden personal injury lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.